Museo Nazionale Romano - The National Museum of Rome

 Our tip:

-With Rome’s Turbopass, you get free entry to the Museo Nazionale Romano, as well as entry to the Colosseum, St. Peter’s Basilica, Roman Forum & Palatine Hill, and priority entry to the Vatican Museums & Sistine Chapel!
+With the Rome City Pass, you get free entry to the Museo Nazionale Romano, as well as entry to the Colosseum, St. Peter’s Basilica, Roman Forum & Palatine Hill, and priority entry to the Vatican Museums & Sistine Chapel!

 Tickets Museo Nazionale Romano: